-The following example is an extension of the Business Service Request example found in Exhibit 3-10: Add Provider from Enrollment Business Service Structure Chart Analyzed.
-During the process of analyzing the Business Service Request form, a new business rules service, Provider Enrollment Rules was identified.
+The following example is an extension of the Business Service Request example found in Exhibit 3-9: Add Provider from Enrollment Business Service Structure Chart Analyzed.
+During the process of analyzing the Business Service Request form, a new business rule service, Provider Enrollment Rules was identified.

 The path below leads to an example of the Business Rule Service Request Form filled out for the new service.
-Ultimately, this information will reside in the Application Service Registry (ASR) discussed in Section 3.4.1 - Application Service Registry of this deliverable.
+Ultimately, this information will reside in the ASR discussed in Section 3.4.1 - Application Service Registry of this deliverable.
 There are more examples in the ASR of other technical services.

-FX Home > Standards and Plans > Technology > Technical Architecture Documentation > Attachment C Business Rules Service Request Form Example
+FX Hub > Standards & Plans > Category: Technology > Technical Architecture Documentation (T-5) > Attachment C Business Rules Service Request Form Example